Animation Software & Examples

 Alice example project

 Here is an example of how the Alice programming language can be used to create animations.
-While there really isn't much of a plot, you can see how complex scenes can be created.
-And, as Alice is a programming language, you can add options to change the story with each telling. learn more
+While there really isn't much of a plot, you can see how… learn more

 resource URL thumbnail